KevinKurtz/windows_on_linode/docs/tools-reference/windows-on-linode/installing-windows-on-linode-vps.md

 	{: .caution}
 	> * Install Windows on a single partition that fills the hard drive (basically the default settings).
 	> * Don't install any programs or add files to the system at this point!
 We need it to be as light on disk space as possible.
+You can shrink the page file, remove the hibernation file, and also the system reserved file if you are so inclined.
+Google the powershell commands.
+This will save about 8GB.
 	> * If possible, don't yet activate Windows.
 Wait until after Windows is installed on the Linode VPS to activate it.
 The change in hardware will likely force the need for a second activation if you do it now.
 	> * Don't install the VirtualBox Guest additions, they'll just get in your way and needlessly fluff up the system.